Enformion Logo (light version).

 By

-Consumer Concern Spearheading the Need for Change
+7. Consumer Concern Spearheading the Need for Change

 According to FICO’s report, 44% of American consumers list banking fraud and ID theft as their top concerns.
 It further highlights that ID theft is also a massive concern for financial institutions, with losses of about 16.8 billion dollars every year.
-Therefore, there is no denying that something has to be done about identity verification.
+Therefore, there is no denying that something has to be done about identity theft.

 Use Enformion’s Customizable Solutions to Verify Customers